stevenwcliu/Power-Up-Coffee-Shop/Journals/Ajit.md

   * Spring Data JPA

-I encoutered problem when trying to reteive data from database as I was not familiar with CRUPRespository methods so had to view the documentation for the return object type when using method like findByID() and also for query lookup strategies viewed spring data jpa documentation.
+I encoutered problem when trying to reteive data from database as I was not familiar with CRUPRespository methods so had to view the documentation for the return object type when using methods and also for query lookup strategies viewed spring data jpa documentation.